sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     ora2pg --init_project nw_migration
     ```

-    >**NOTE**: In some cases, ora2pg may fail to find its configuration file.
+    >**Note**: In some cases, ora2pg may fail to find its configuration file.
 In scenarios such as these, you may need to provide the -c flag with the name of the actual configuration file in your ora2pg directory.
 For instance, **ora2pg.conf.dist** did not exist in my directory, but the file ora2pg_dist.conf was available.

     ```cmd
     ora2pg -c ora2pg_dist.conf --init_project nw_migration